 Students are responsible for securing their own housing for the internship.
 The directors of the program can offer housing advice based on their knowledge of the Washington metropolitan area and housing utilized by past participating students.

-The next Hokies on the Hill internship class will commence in January 2018, for the spring semester.
+The next Hokies on the Hill internship class will commence in January 2019, for the spring semester.
 In the fall, students are encouraged to attend a HOH information session on the Virginia Tech Blacksburg campus to meet faculty, hear about the program in more detail, and ask questions.
-The HOH information session will take place at 7:00 pm on Tuesday, October 3, 2017, in the New Classroom Building, Room 250.
+The next HOH information session will take place at 7:00 pm on Thursday, September 6, 2018, in the New Classroom Building, Room 210.

-Regarding specific academic credit questions, students are strongly encouraged to meet with Hokies on the Hill faculty advisor Courtney Thomas, visiting assistant professor, Political Science/International Studies, early in the fall to schedule an appointment.
+Regarding specific academic credit questions, students are strongly encouraged to meet with Hokies on the Hill faculty advisor Dr. Courtney Thomas, Associate Director of Undergraduate Studies, Department of Political Science.

 Students should also meet with their own academic advisor about credits to confirm/ensure their academic status.